 To turn off Filter Keys, you have to uncheck the box.

-Alternatively, you can open Settings > Accessibility > Keyboard.
+Alternatively, Windows 10 users can open Settings > Accessibility > Keyboard.

 Here toggle the Use Filter Keys switch to the On position.